adam-on-the-internet/dsm-pth/src/assets/rules-archive/2021_06_28/transcription.md

 This is an unofficial transcription.
 For an official copy, submit a FOIA request to the City of Des Moines.

+Rule(s) amended: 37

 ## Part I. General Provision

 ### Rule 1.
 Scope of Rules

 These rules shall govern the conduct of the Council and shall be interpreted to ensure fair and open deliberations and decision making.

 ### Rule 2.
 Technical Parliamentary Forms Abolished